 Check-In for Your Flight In Advance

-Make sure you check in before getting to the airport or there is a €/£55 fee (unless you purchased the Flexi-Plus fare).
+Make sure you check in before getting to the airport (and at least two hours before flight time) or there is a €/£55 fee (unless you purchased the Flexi-Plus fare).
 When you check in, Ryanair will again try to sell you more baggage and other extras.
 Look very carefully to see what you already purchased.
 Be careful not to buy another bag if you have already purchased one.

 Print Your Ryanair Boarding Pass